kronostechnologies/graphql-framework/docs/docs/getting-started.md

 ## Setting up the QueryController

 A controller is directly bound to its type field automatically.
-For the query controllers, we need to resolve two fields: `item` and `items`.
-By default, the framework expects controller methods to have a function named `get(FieldNameInCamelCase)`.
+For the query controller, we need to resolve two fields: `item` and `items`.
+By default, the framework expects controller methods to have a function named `getFieldNameInCamelCase` per complex field.
 For resolving `item`, we will have a function named `getItem`, and for resolving `items`, we will have another one named `getItems`.
 If you forget to create a controller or field in the controller, the framework will inform you through its logger of what actions you should take.

 Now for the QueryController itself (`Controllers\QueryController.php`):